augmented-os/augmented-os/docs/architecture/database_architecture.md

 event_definitions
     ↓ referenced by
+workflow_event_triggers
+    ↓ connected to
 workflow_definitions
-    ↓ (triggers section)

 workflow_instances
     ↓ creates
 task_instances
     ↓ may trigger
 event_instances
+    ↓ may be processed by
+event_sequences
+    ↓ may be queued in
+event_queue_state
-    ↓ conforms to
+    ↓ may be moved to
-event_definitions
+dead_letter_queue

+workflow_event_subscriptions
+    ↓ connects
+workflow_instances
-    ↓ may use
+    ↓ with
+event_instances

 integration_instances
+    ↓ configured from
+integration_definitions
 ```

 Key relationships include:

 * Workflow definitions reference task definitions in their steps
 * Task definitions reference UI components for manual tasks
-* Workflow definitions reference event definitions in their triggers
+* Workflow event triggers connect events to workflows (event-driven workflows)
+* Workflow event subscriptions link running workflow instances to specific events
-* Event instances conform to event definitions (validate against payload schema)
+* Event instances may flow through sequences, queue states, and potentially to dead letter queue
-* Workflow instances create task instances during execution
-* Task instances may trigger event instances upon completion
+* Event definitions define the structure and validation rules for event instances
-* Integration instances are used by tasks and workflows to interact with external systems
+* Integration instances are configured based on integration definitions
+* Test runs execute test definitions and produce test case results

 ## JSON Schema Validation